ibm-cloud-docs/power-iaas/removing-network-interface.md

 4. To find the network interface that has the public network VLAN ID, enter `entstat -d ent X | grep VLAN` (where *X* is the adapter number).

 To add a network interface (for example, *en0*) and point it to the new internal IP address (as shown in the {{site.data.keyword.powerSys_notm}} user interface), you can use `smitty mktcpip`.
-You can also use the AIX command line to perform the same task by using the [mktcpip command](https://www.ibm.com/support/knowledgecenter/en/ssw_aix_72/m_commands/mktcpip.html){: new_window}{: external} (replacing the values with your own):
+You can also use the AIX command line to perform the same task by using the [mktcpip command](https://www.ibm.com/support/knowledgecenter/en/ssw_aix_72/m_commands/mktcpip.html){: external} (replacing the values with your own):

 ```text
 /usr/sbin/mktcpip -h power-systems-virtual-instance -a 192.168.103.12 -m 255.255.255.240 -i en0 -t N/A -g 192.168.103.1 -D 0.0.0.0
 ```
 {: codeblock}

-If you'd like to manipulate domain name server (DNS) entries for local resolver routines in the system configuration database, see the [namerslv command](https://www.ibm.com/support/knowledgecenter/ssw_aix_72/n_commands/namerslv.html){: new_window}{: external}.
+If you'd like to manipulate domain name server (DNS) entries for local resolver routines in the system configuration database, see the [namerslv command](https://www.ibm.com/support/knowledgecenter/ssw_aix_72/n_commands/namerslv.html){: external}.